-- Focus on Programs; Policies; Products and Partners to unlock levers of WE - Research and solution building to identify contextually and sociologically relevant models followed by measured experimentation with the intent of scaling. - Building an alliance of stakeholders to advance mass women entrepreneurship - Policy Innovation, strategic communication and advocacy to catalyse policy change which enables WE - Identify opportunities for congruence that unlocks system change at scale with other GAME verticals and programmes
+- · Focus on Programs; Policies; Products and Partners to unlock levers of WE - Research and solution building to identify contextually and sociologically relevant models followed by measured experimentation with the intent of scaling. - Building an alliance of stakeholders to advance mass women entrepreneurship - Policy Innovation, strategic communication and advocacy to catalyse policy change which enables WE - Identify opportunities for congruence that unlocks system change at scale with other GAME verticals and programmes - McKinsey Global Institute (2015).
+The Power of Parity: Advancing Women' Equality in India. - MSDE Ministry of Skill Development & Entrepreneurship, MSINS Maharashtra State Innovation Society, MSSDE -

-- 1. Identification and roll out of innovative, scalable models of WE through cohort of mission aligned partners - 2.
+- Identification and roll out of innovative, scalable models of WE through cohort of mission aligned partners - 2.
 Policy Innovation that creates enabling conditions to advances women entrepreneurship. - 3.
 Enriching the ecosystem of women Entrepreneurship through the co creation, dissemination of vital public goods.